veronycca/buildings/README.md

     }
     - Returns BuildingNotFoundException if ID does not exist

- + /v1/buildings/owner/{owner}:
+ + /v1/buildings/owner/{owner} (GET method):
     - Provides information about buildings selected by owner
+    - Requires owner variable

-+ /v1/buildings/owner/{owner}/tax:
++ /v1/buildings/owner/{owner}/tax (GET method):
     - Calculates total yearly real estate tax for a particular owner
+    - Requires owner variable

++ /v1/buildings/similar (GET method):
-+ /v1/buildings/similar: (This endpoint requires street, city, type and size variables)
+    - Requires street, city, type and size variables
     - Returns up to 3 buildings of the same type on the same street that have the size most similar to the input parameter.
     Properties with higher market value have bigger priority.